 Become a history detective!
 Examine cultural artifacts and oral history to uncover clues about what life was like thousands of years ago for Oregon’s diverse Native peoples.

-- Mileage expenses ($0.58/mile) added for locations outside of the Eugene/Springfield area
+- Mileage expenses (65.5 cents/mile) added for locations outside of the Eugene/Springfield area

 - Please submit a classroom outreach program request form at least two weeks prior to your requested program date.
 You will be contacted within one week to confirm your scheduled program dates.

-- Classroom programs are 60 minutes in length and require 15 to 30 minutes to set up and take down.
-Maximize our time at your school by hosting all programs in one classroom, with different groups of students rotating through one space.
+- Classroom programs are 60 minutes in length and require 15 to 20 minutes to set up and take down.
+You can maximize our time at your school by hosting all programs in one classroom, with different groups of students rotating through one space.

 - One program can accommodate a maximum of 35 students.
 However, additional classroom programs can be scheduled at the same school on the same day to reach more students.